textileio/community/docs/a-tour-of-textile.md

 !!! tip
     You can avoid the need to use the `--api` when interacting with non-default peer APIs by exporting an environment variable, e.g., `export API="http://127.0.0.1:41600"`.

-You _could_ ignore the invite with `textile invites ignore ...`.
+You _could_ ignore the invite with `textile invites ignore`.
 However, we like Clyde and want to support his running efforts!

 ```tab="cmd"
 textile invites accept "QmXcJmyX2vbeJTcZSkoZCHc74yycjJcXbxCHkLknJhyPaL" --api="http://127.0.0.1:41600"